hiriumi/ansible-wordpress/README.md

 # ansible-wordpress
 A repo for creating WordPress site with Ansible.
 This repo targets Oracle Linux 8 on OCI on ARM64 processor.
-Most of the Ansible code will work for Oracle Linux 8 on AMD and Intel processors but you may need to tweak some things in this repo.
+Most of the Ansible code in this repo will work for Oracle Linux 8 on AMD and Intel processors but you may need to tweak some things in this repo.
 ARM64 is faster and more reasonable anyway, so I chose this to be the starting point.

 ## Clone this repo.